eyvr17/gitmasterpro/README.md

-# ⭐ StarHub Manager
+# ⭐ Git Master Pro

-StarHub Manager is a Chrome extension for GitHub users.
+Git Master Pro is a Chrome extension for GitHub users.
 It helps you manage stars, follows, contributions, and see some stats with a simple interface.

 <p align="center">